Omahans lose dozens of hours and hundreds of dollars to traffic congestion, study finds

 Other traffic tidbits from Texas A&M:

-The Omaha metro ranks 80th among the 101 largest metro areas in its annual delay per commuter.
-Among other medium-sized metros, Omaha ranks with Allentown, Pennsylvania, and McAllen, Texas, located on the southern border.
-It's just ahead of Akron, Ohio, and Wichita, Kansas.
+The Omaha metro area ranks 80th among the 101 largest metro areas in its annual delay per commuter.
+Among other medium-sized metro areas, Omaha ranks with Allentown, Pennsylvania, and McAllen, Texas, located on the southern border.
+It’s just ahead of Akron, Ohio, and Wichita, Kansas.

-The Omaha metro is shifting toward more freeway travel over driving on arterial streets, or the main local streets.
-For decades, the travel pattern leaned toward driving on main streets, according to the institute's data.
-But in the last few years, the number of freeway miles traveled pushed ahead.
+The Omaha metro area is shifting toward more freeway travel over driving on arterial streets, or the main local streets.
+For decades, the travel pattern leaned toward driving on main streets, according to the institute’s data.
+But in the past few years, the number of freeway miles traveled pushed ahead.

 We have 2.2 total rush hours.